kradalby/kradalby.no/content/pelican.md

-Title: Pelican
+Title: Creating a blog with pelican
 Category: Python
 Tags: pelican, publishing
 Summary: Creating a blog with pelican

-# Creating a blog with pelican

 Today i was sick and i found pelican.